zalaprashant2003-spec/police_network/README.md

 - Analysis Module: Provides statistics on FIRs for better decision-making.

 #Setup Instructions
-- For Admin we keep ''(); First Register with this ID for Admin and after login Admin can add Police details.
+- For Admin we keep 'Admin@123gmail.com' (In "/Controllers/HomeController.cs"); First Register with this ID for Admin and after login Admin can add Police details.
 - After Police login;Poluce can add criminal's details and modify FIR status(Pending to Sucess).
 - User can Report FIR and see status of that FIR.
+- Refer "Features" portion of README.md(in this file above) for more information.

+#Team Members and Individual contributions
+- Vahora Atik_CE154 :
+    - Messages Module, Police Module, Analysis Module.

+- Zala Prashant_CE160 :
+    - FIR Module, Thieves Module,Inbox

+Note:
-Note: Here you refer thief as a any crminal, not only crime of thief
+- Here you refer thief as a any crminal, not only crime of thief.
+- Please Allow location for Send Message on your machine.